 Welcome to Cornell Cooperative Extension of Schuyler County!

 We have an extensive system for getting input from diverse interests in the community, and we welcome your ideas and involvement in our efforts.
-If you are interested in how CCESC sets policies and program priorities, or if you'd like more information on how to get involved, please get in touch with the contact person listed below.
+If you are interested in how CCESC sets policies and program priorities, or if you'd like more information on how to get involved, please get in touch with us at email@example.com or (607) 535-7161, or the contact person shown below.

 Last updated October 7, 2020